XavierRice/capstone_frontend/README.md

 Update API endpoint URLs in the frontend codebase if necessary.
 Start the development server with <npm start>.

-Access the frontend at http://localhost:3000 by default.
+Access the frontend at [https://group2app.netlify.app/]

 Usage 🚀
 Browse events in your area.